-2. Request amendment of education records: A student who believes that information contained in his/her education record is inaccurate, misleading, or violates his/her privacy or other rights, may request amendment of the education record under 34 CFR Part 99.20 by applying in writing to the college's Records Office.
+2. Request amendment of education records: A student who believes that information contained in their education record is inaccurate, misleading, or violates their privacy or other rights, may request amendment of the education record under 34 CFR Part 99.20 by applying in writing to the campus's Records Office.
 The student must clearly identify the specific part of the record to be amended and explain why the record should be amended.
-The college shall decide whether to amend the records of the student, in accordance with the request, within ten working days from the receipt of the request.
-If the college decides to refuse to amend the education record of the student, in accordance with the request, it shall inform the student of the refusal and advise the student of the right to a hearing under 34 CFR Part 99.21.
-In the event the college determines insufficient cause to warrant an amendment to the record, the student has the right to add a statement to the record commenting on the contested information or stating why he/she disagrees with the decision.
+IECC shall decide whether to amend the records of the student, in accordance with the request, within ten working days from the receipt of the request.
+If IECC decides to refuse to amend the education record of the student, in accordance with the request, it shall inform the student of the refusal and advise the student of the right to a hearing under 34 CFR Part 99.21.
+In the event IECC determines insufficient cause to warrant an amendment to the record, the student has the right to add a statement to the record commenting on the contested information or stating why he/she disagrees with the decision.
+Future disclosures that would include this education record must disagrees with the decision.
 Future disclosures that would include this education record must include the student's statement.

 3. Request the release of information: As a general principle, personally identifiable information will not be released to anyone.
-However, a student has a right to request and consent to the release of his/her information to others.
+However, a student has a right to request and consent to the release of their information to others.
 A power of attorney will be treated in the same manner as would the student.
-A copy of the Release of Information form can be obtained and completed at the college of attendance in the Student Services Office.
+A copy of the Release of Information form can be obtained and completed at the campus of attendance in the Student Services Office.